 Troubleshooting WordPress Plugins

-(P3 (Plugin Performance Profiler) WP Plugin)
+(P3 (Plugin Performance Profiler) Plugin For WordPress)

 Being able to see which plugins are slowing down your site can help you avoid problems caused by poorly-configured plugins, or too many plugins eating into your server’s resources.